 The MEC will review the findings and recommendations of the ad hoc committee.
-The MEC may invite the Medical Staff member whose conduct is in question to appear before it prior to taking a.
-Recommendation Granting Hearing Rights
+The MEC may invite the Medical Staff member whose conduct is in question to appear before it prior to taking action.
+The appearance shall not constitute a hearing and shall be investigatory and exploratory in nature and none of the procedural rules provided in these Bylaws with respect to hearings and appeals shall apply.
+Neither the Practitioner nor the MEC may have legal counsel present during the interview.
+The MEC shall make a record of all such appearances before it.